 Extroverted Sensation is an ENFJ’s tertiary function (Personality Hacker calls it a 10-year-old process to describe about how well developed the tertiary is).
 Extroverted Sensing gives us real-time kinetic skills, which for Padmé shows up as the more adventurous, action-oriented side to her personality.

 Having Sensing tertiary in her function stack lends a playful, in-the-moment aspect to her personality that shows up when she and Anakin are hiding out in the lake country.
-It also contributes to Captain Typho telling Obi-Wan, “I’d be more concerned about her doing something than him,” when Padmé leaves with Anakin in AOTC.
+It also contributes to Captain Typho telling Obi-Wan (an ISFJ), “I’d be more concerned about her doing something than him,” when Padmé leaves with Anakin in AOTC.
 I’ve always liked that this line hints at shenanigans in Padmé’s past.
 We get some idea of what he means when reading The Queen’s Shadow and learn that Padmé loves the element of danger and adventure involved in switching rolls with the handmaidens.

 Extroverted Sensing isn’t about being reckless, however.
 While Obi-Wan and Anakin trade witticisms and argue in the arena, Padmé starts picking the lock on her handcuffs.
 She might have told Anakin she was expecting to die, but she’s not just going to wait around for it to happen.
 Not long after, she dives right into the fight on Geonosis, including leading reinforcements to help Anakin and Obi-Wan and firing at Dooku herself.